zarGonnn/reddcoin/README.md

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

-Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
+Every pull request is built for Windows, Linux and OSx on a dedicated server, and unit and sanity tests are automatically run.
 The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
 See https://github.com/TheBlueMatt/test-scripts